Vyral/amy-wengerd/_posts/2018-07-27-what-if-your-home-sells-and-you-have-nowhere-to-go.md

 If you are hesitant to put your home on the market because you’re afraid it will sell before you have found a new home to move into, you’re not alone.

 We’ve been in a seller’s market for several years, so this is a common issue.
 Oftentimes, we list homes that are sold the very same day.
 This is great news for our seller clients because it means they are getting top dollar.
-However, it can also be stressful because they may not have anywhere to go. &nbsp;
+However, it can also be stressful because they may not have anywhere to go.

 If your home does sell too quickly, there are four solutions that can help you.